Select Page

 Multilayer HDI PCB

-Characteristic impedance in PCB design is critical for signal integrity.
-It ensures that signals are transmitted without reflection, maintaining integrity and minimizing loss.
-Achieving impedance matching is vital for reliable, accurate, and noise-free signal transmission.
-For example, a typical 3G smartphone supports multiple RF pathways for various frequency bands on an 0.8mm thick HDI board.
-Designing to achieve impedance matching across these pathways presents a sophisticated challenge, reflecting the intricacy of modern PCB design.
+Achieving proper impedance matching is essential for reliable, accurate high-frequency signal transmission.
+For example, a typical 3G smartphone uses multiple RF pathways across various frequency bands on an 0.8mm thick HDI board.
+Designing these pathways to meet impedance requirements highlights the complexity of modern multilayer HDI PCB design.

 Factors Affecting Impedance in HDI Boards